e-war/Writeups/HackTheBox/Pilgrimage/README.md

 Although the directories aren't browseable, accessing files directly works fine.
 Therefore looking through a .git folder structure is probably good time spent rather than having a tool do it for me.

+## Source code

+Having rebuilt the source code i began looking at the most interesting part of the site, among the code there was also a `magick` binary, this may be imagemagick and so is another thing to look at as imagemagick had a pretty serious RCE vulnerability so if there's a way i can trigger that i may be able to gain an internal foothold.

+## ImageMagick

+Version 7.1.0-49

+Directory traversal vulnerability (assessing)
 # Research
 ## Web content
 ### .git Directory scraping